ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/basiccontinuum.rst

     Cimager.calibrate.scalenoise                    = true
     Cimager.calibrate.allowflag                     = true

-Save the aove parameter set in a file named **calibrator-BEAM0.in**.
+Save the above parameter set in a file named **calibrator-BEAM0.in**.
 Before running this, let's look at a few key features of this parset.
 First is this::

     Cimager.Feed                                    = 0